Evelyn-he/FloorFive/README.md

 # Never Miss a Moment Again with LoQ-in AI
 LoQ-in AI is an intelligent desktop application that automatically captures and summarizes audio content when you're away or distracted.
-Whether you are watching your favorite movie, following an online lecture, or participating in Zoom meetings, LoQ-in AI will intelligently monitor your attention and status to ensure you don't miss out on any important content.
+Whether you are watching your favorite movie, following an online lecture, or participating in Zoom meetings, LoQ-in AI will intelligently monitor your attention and status to ensure you don't miss any important content.

 ## How It Works
 LoQ-in AI is a background application that uses computer vision models to detect when you are away or no longer actively viewing your screen.
 When it determines a user has been away or distracted for an extended period of time, the application will automatically begin recording the computer's audio output.
 Upon returning, a convenient pop-up appears with an AI-generated summary of what was missed.